-A student who is not maintaining satisfactory academic progress and has a status of Financial Aid Suspension may appeal his/her status by completing an appeal form.
+A student who is not maintaining satisfactory academic progress and has a status of Financial Aid Suspension may appeal their status by completing the appeals process.
 Appeals will only be considered for the following reasons:

-- 1) Enrolled in remedial level courses - 2) Extended personal illness/injury - 3) Death of extended illness of immediate family member - 4) Withdrawal for reasons other than medical (i.e., military activation)
+- 1) Extended personal illness/injury - 2) Death of extended illness of immediate family member - 3) Withdrawal for reasons other than medical (i.e. military activation)

-Students are required to meet with the Financial Aid Outreach Counselor to review their appeal application and sign a Contract for Academic Success.
+Students are required to meet with the Financial Aid Outreach Counselor to review their appeal application and create an academic plan.
 Follow-up academic counseling appointments may be required as a condition of the appeal.

 All appeals must be made in writing, with supported documentation when required, on the Satisfactory Academic Progress Appeal Form.
-All appeals along with all required documentation are to be submitted for review to: Financial Aid Officer, Financial Aid Office, OSC 104 3-1901 Kaumuali'i Highway, Lihu'e, HI 96766-9500.
+Students must also complete two USAFunds Life Skills lessons before submitting their appeal.
+All appeals along with all required documentation are to be submitted for review to: Financial Aid Officer, Financial Aid Office, OSC 104 3-1901 Kaumauali'i Highway, Lihue, HI 96766-9500.
 Appeal decisions are final.